Ryan Mania: Retirement

 Mania announced his retirement from riding in November 2014 at the age of 25, citing problems maintaining his riding weight as the main reason and saying that he no longer got a "kick out of winning" After retiring from jump racing he worked as a kennel huntsman for the Braes of Derwent Hunt and as master huntsman for the Berwickshire hunt.

 During his retirement he rode in a charity race at Aintree, the scene of his Grand National triumph, in aid of the Countryside Alliance.
 He also had a spell as assistant trainer to Sandy Thomson, a National Hunt trainer in the Scottish Borders.

 Comeback to racing

 Mania made his comeback as a National Hunt jockey in October 2019, citing improvements in sports nutrition which allowed him to manage his weight more effectively than previously, as well as family influences and rediscovering his appreciation of the sport.
 The first race of his comeback was aboard Fair Minx at Ayr with his mount finishing seventh of ten runners.

+Mania rode Hill Sixteen at the 2023 Grand National who fell at the first fence and died almost immediately from their injuries.